projectcontour/contour/SITE_CONTRIBUTION.md

 # Website Contributions

-The [projectcontour.io][9] is a static HTML site built using the Hugo static site generator.
+[projectcontour.io][9] is a static HTML site built using the Hugo static site generator.
 All site content is written in Markdown.

 Contribution [guidelines][4] and [workflows][3] still apply to site contributions.